JKirkby95/rock-paper-scissors-pokemon/README.md

 ### General

-- Responsive design accross all device sizes.
+- Responsive design across all device sizes.

-- Used similar colors and design accross all sections.
+- Used similar colors and design across all sections.

 **Favicon**